What are the UN Sustainable Development Goals?

-See the corresponding criterions of the GSTC Criteria and SDGs
+See each corresponding criterion of the GSTC Criteria and SDGs

 Below you will find the corresponding SDGs to each criterion of the GSTC Destination Criteria.

-Also available is a list of corresponding criterions (GSTC Destination Criteria) to each SDG.
+Also available is a list of each corresponding criterion (GSTC Destination Criteria) to each SDG.

 A1 Sustainable destination strategy